brisklib/brisk/README.md

    - **Canvas & Path**: Supports drawing with paths and Bézier curves.
    - **SVG Rasterization**: Renders SVG images into raster formats.
    - **Image Processing**: Supports image encoding, decoding, resizing, and manipulation.
    - **Font Handling**: Manages fonts, including loading, rendering, caching, and text layout.
-Supports advanced text shaping (using HarfBuzz).
+Supports advanced text shaping (using HarfBuzz) and SVG fonts (emojis).

 #### **Window**
    - **Clipboard**: Provides clipboard access for copy/paste functionality.
    - **OS Dialogs**: Native dialogs for file open/save, folder selection, and message boxes.
    - **Display Information**: Retrieves and manages display/monitor information from the OS.
+   - **Buffered rendering** : Brisk supports both buffered rendering, which enables partial repaints, and direct rendering to the window backbuffer.

 #### **GUI**
    - **Widgets**: Includes a wide variety of widgets with CSS-style flex layout.
    - **Style Sheets**: Styles your widgets using a stylesheet system that supports property inheritance.
+   Viewport-relative units are supported (`vh`, `vw`, `vmin`, `vmax)
    - **Binding Support**: Data-binding between UI elements and application data.
 Supports transforming values using a function on-the-fly and compound values (e.g., sums of other values).
    - **Stateful and Stateless Modes**: Choose between stateful widgets for persistent state or stateless widgets for easily rebuilding widget subtrees.
    - **Drag-and-Drop**: Supports drag-and-drop within the GUI, with the option to attach a C++ object to represent the dragged data.